 I encountered these textured beauties, not that soon, but not too late to develop a love for them.
-Roasted Brussel Sprouts are easy to make, versatile, and healthy.
+Roasted Brussels Sprouts are easy to make, versatile, and healthy.

 They announce the beginning of the cold season and the last summer stories.